Pneumococcal disease is an acute infection caused by the Streptococcus pneumoniae bacteria.

 Conjugate vaccine (Prevenar 13®)

-All children are offered this vaccine free at 6 weeks and at 4 and 6 months of age.
-Young children with medical conditions associated with an increased risk of invasive pneumococcal disease (IPD) and all Indigenous children receive a 4th dose at 18 months.
+All children are offered this vaccine free at six weeks and at four and 12 months of age.
+Young children with medical conditions associated with an increased risk of invasive pneumococcal disease (IPD) and all Aboriginal children in the NT receive an extra free dose at six months.

 Polysaccharide vaccine (Pneumovax 23®)

-Adults 65 years and over and all Indigenous people 15 years and over in the NT are eligible to receive a free Pneumovax 23® vaccine.
+Adults aged 65 years and over and all Aboriginal people aged 15 years and over in the NT are eligible to receive a free Pneumovax 23® vaccine.

-The vaccine is also recommended for people from 4 years of age with conditions associated with an increased risk of IPD.
+The vaccine is also recommended for people from the age of four with conditions associated with an increased risk of IPD.

 Side effects of the vaccine